PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-10 04:39:25
+Last updated: 2024-04-10 04:40:38
-Random Quote: No voting, no debate.
-It's not a democracy - it's a Rickpublic! - Summer Smith
+Random Quote: It's just, I know I can be a jerk like him sometimes, and I do not want to be like him.
+Ever. - Max Mayfield